 Common Autoimmune Disease Symptoms

-Despite the varying types of autoimmune disease, many of them share similar symptoms.
+Despite the varying types of autoimmune diseases, many of them share similar symptoms.
 Common symptoms of autoimmune disease include:

 - Joint pain and swelling